GrossDesignCo/concordance-app-poc/public/scripture/jonah/jonah-3/jonah-3.englishNatural.md

-And he cried-out and said in Dwelling-of-Fish (Nineveh), from the decree of the king and his greats, to say, "The Human (Adam) and the beast, the cattle and the flock, they will taste not anything, they will graze not, and waters they will drink not;"
+And he cried-out and said in Dwelling-of-Fish (Nineveh), from the decree of the king and his greats, to say, "The human and the beast, the cattle and the flock, they will taste not anything, they will graze not, and waters they will drink not;

-And they will be covered sackcloth, the Human (Adam) and the beast, and they will call-out to God in strength; and return man from his way the bad and from the violence which is in their hands.
+And they will be covered sackcloth, the human and the beast, and they will call-out to God in strength; and return man from the bad of his way and from the violence which is in their hands.

 Who knows?
-The God
+The God will return and will comfort, and turn from the burning of his nose, and we will perish not?"

-will return and will comfort, and turn from the burning of his nose, and we will perish not?
+And the God saw their works, that they returned from the bad of their way; and the God comforted, over the bad which he spoke to make to them; and he made it not.